ebi-gene-expression-group/atlas-web-bulk/cli/README.md

 - Java 11
 - Expression Atlas environment (PostgreSQL server; SolrCloud cluster; bioentity annotation and experiment files)

-*IMPORTANT*: Review file paths in `cli/src/main/resources/configuration.properties`, Postgres host in `cli/src/main/resources/jdbc.properties`, and SolrCloud/ZooKeeper hosts in `cli/src/main/resources/solr.properties` before building and running the application.
+*IMPORTANT*: Please, read Usage and Configuration before proceeding.

 ## Usage
 There are two main ways to run the application: as an executable JAR or via Gradle.
 The latter is recommended on